|

 I was involved with many projects, many concerned with security, and

-later on in terms of building and maintaining networks.
-I was responsible
+later on in terms of building and maintaining networks and network devices.

 security, both writing SSL libraries and doing security reviews (including